LJonesGroup/coADAPTr/README.md

 functions for quality control, data normalization, visualization, and statistical analysis of covalent labeling-mass spectrometry data.

-Features Quality control: check the quality of your data and remove duplicates.
+Features Quality Control: Check the quality of your data and remove duplicates.

 Visualization: Create informative plots to visualize the data and the